Greaper2/Analogue-3D-Images/README.md

 # Analogue 3D Images
-These are the stock images sent to Analogue 3D reviewers.
+These are the stock image labels sent to Analogue 3D reviewers.

 ## Installation

 - Place the `labels.db` file in your Analogue 3D SD card in the following directory: `root/Library/N64/Images`
-- Images should now appear on your cartridge as you insert them
+- Images should now appear on your cartridges as you insert them